mdtanker/polartoolkit/docs/contribute.md

 Open a PR on GitHub with the new branch.

+Once the new version is on conda, update the binder .yml file, as below.

 ## Update the dependencies

 To add or update a dependencies, add it to `pyproject.toml` either under `dependencies` or `optional-dependencies`.
 This will be included in the next build uploaded to PyPI.